gullerya/data-tier/new-readme.md

 Here I'll just outline the very essentials, namely 2 main concepts: __`Tie`__ and __`Controller`__.

 #### Tie
-> This part of the API will undergo slight change (mostly in the syntax of HTML part declaration) in the ES6 module approach.
-See [new api](https://github.com/gullerya/data-tier/blob/master/new-readme.md) for more info.

 __`Tie`__ holds an observable data structure associated with tie's name, it's about __what__ to tie.
 Thus, ties serve most and foremost data segregation and management purposes.